kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 const numbersAboveThreshold = numbers.filter(isAboveThreshold(20));
 ```

-Notice that we don't use `threshold` as a parameter to the predicate function, but as a wrapper function, that returns the predicate function.
-This wrapper function behaves like constructor for the predicate functions.
-This is necessary, because predicate function needs to conform the certain interface, namely to accept only one element, and return boolean.
-So we need another place, or make another level of indirection, to be able to write it in a generalized way.
-This is important detail to be aware of.
+Notice that we don't use `threshold` as a parameter to the predicate function; instead, we use a wrapper function that returns the predicate function.
+This wrapper function acts like a constructor for the predicate functions.
+This approach is necessary because the predicate function needs to conform to a specific interface: it must accept only one element and return a boolean.
+Therefore, we require another level of indirection to write it in a generalized way.
+This is an important detail to be aware of.

-Here is another example.
-We want to create an Express.js middleware to check if the request contains the "X-Data" header with the value "positive" and return a 400 error if it's not present or doesn't match the expected value.
+Here’s another example: we want to create an Express.js middleware to check if the request contains the "X-Data" header with the value "positive" and return a 400 error if it's not present or doesn't match the expected value.

 ```javascript
 // Custom middleware to check the "X-Data" header